katherin26/Javascript-Diary/Object-Oriented-Programming/Notes.md

 ### **ABSTRACTION**

 ```
-Ignoring or hiding details that don't matter, allowing us to get an overview perspective of the thing we're
+Ignoring or hiding details , allowing us to get an overview perspective of the thing we're
 implementing , instead of messing with details that don't really matter to our implementation.

 ```